jakebarnwell/PythonGenerator/README.md

 using those parsed files.
-We then induce a PCFG using the relevant frequences of the CFG rules, and attempt to stochastically generate our own Python "code" based on the PCFG rules, and with the help of the Unparser module (we did not create the Unparser code).
+We then induce a PCFG using the relevant frequences of the CFG rules, and attempt to stochastically generate our own Python "code" based on the PCFG rules, and with the help of [this Unparser class](http://svn.python.org/view/python/trunk/Demo/parser/unparse.py?view=markup).

 I've included the training data in the repo since it's very small, about 15 MB.